htf-android/drdsh-sdk-ios/README.md

 #### Done

-Thats it, you successfully integrate DrdshChatSDK
+Thats it, you successfully integrate DrdshSDK

 ## Author